Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware: Repetition code with flag qubits

 In addition, errors are probable in syndrome or flag qubits.
 Here, let us consider an X error in initializing a syndrome qubit.
 The Hadamard gate is applied to this error, and the error transforms into a Z error on the syndrome qubit.
 Because the syndrome qubit is a control qubit of the CNOT operators ahead of the error, the initial error is not propagated to flag qubits for the remaining gates.
 Therefore, although the error only produces a bit-flip in the measurement result of the syndrome qubit, it does not affect the quantum state of the data or flag qubits.\\ However, unlike syndrome qubits, errors in flag qubits may interact directly with data qubits.
 In Fig. \ref{fig1} (b) and (c), when an X error occurs in the preparation of the initial quantum state of a flag qubit, the error undergoes two-qubit operators, which can be categorized as follows: 1. the CNOT operator between two flag qubits, 2. the CZ operator between a flag and data qubit.
 The first case produces an additional X error in another flag qubit.
 The CZ gate is applied to the propagated error.
 After the CZ gate, the propagated error is canceled when the initial error passes the second CNOT operator.
 In the second case, when the CZ gate is applied, the X error in the flag qubit propagates a Z error to the data qubit.
 However, the quantum state of the logical qubit is composed of data qubits on a Z basis and only considers X errors when the Z stabilizers are used.
+We consider an error as a physical gate that is harmful to the encoded logical qubit state in the repetition code, especially for the quantum memory experiments.
 Therefore, the Z error in the data qubit may not change the computational state of the logical qubit, for which we are interested in whether the errors get corrected or not.

 If the final quantum state of every data qubit can be corrected to its initial quantum state by a correction operator, the quantum correction code can be successful.
 Fig. \ref{fig2} depicts the quantum memory experiment circuit with the Z syndrome extraction circuits to simulate and evaluate the performance of the code.
 To perform the single syndrome extraction circuit, the quantum state of every syndrome and flag qubit should be initialized as $\ket{0}$.
 Hence, after each syndrome extraction circuit round, all the syndrome and flag qubits pass a reset gate.
 In the initial and final stages, the preparation of the initial state and the measurement of data qubits are performed on the Z basis.
 Therefore, $\ket{+}_L$ is prepared by preparing $\ket{0}_L$ and applying the Hadamard gate on all data qubits.
 The measurement at the final state can be obtained by measuring it on the Z basis.
 When the logical qubit is on the X basis, Hadamard gates are applied to the state before the measurement.